Carnival Celebration: Design and specifications

 Specific to Carnival Celebration, a new zone called The Gateway features the Golden Jubilee bar and lounge.
 This is not only dedicated to the cruise line's 50th anniversary but also featuring both replica and original items taken from retired ships of the past, from the original Mardi Gras to Carnival Fascination.
-This replaces the Brass Magnolia that is featured on the her sister ship, Mardi Gras.
+This replaces the Brass Magnolia that is featured on her sister ship, Mardi Gras.

 Area of operation

-The ship is currently operating from Miami, Florida sailing a mixture of 6-8 day cruises to the Eastern, Western and Southern Caribbean after a 14 day transatlantic cruise, which departed from Southampton, England on 6 November 2022.
+The ship operates from Miami, Florida sailing a mixture of 6-8 day cruises to the Eastern, Western and Southern Caribbean after a 14 day transatlantic cruise, which departed from Southampton, England on 6 November 2022.